 Why does this matter?
 For secured creditors, bidding cash may be bad business or even impossible.
 Few creditors desire to sink new money into bankrupt ventures.
-Plus, creditors have their own cash flow issues that may prevent them from bidding cash in bankruptcy auctions-especially government creditors with limited appropriations authority.
+Plus, creditors have their own cash flow issues and policy limitations that may prevent them from bidding cash in bankruptcy auction.

-This often leaves third parties to buy the properties at auction at deep discounts, forcing secured creditors to satisfy themselves with returns far below the collateral's full value.
+This sometimes provides third parties with opportunities to acquire properties at auction at deep discounts, forcing secured creditors to content themselves with returns far below the collateral's full value.
 In contrast, if creditors are allowed to credit-bid, they can step in and bid the amount of their lien.
 Often, they can take the property without additional cash outlays, thus protecting themselves from being shortchanged by opportunistic third parties.

-RadLAX tells us once and for all that, in Chapter 11 plans of reorganization, debtors cannot stop creditors from creditbidding.4 How did we get here, though?
-The path begins in Chapter 11 of the Bankruptcy Code and specifically in 11 U.S.C. § 1123 and 11 U.S.C. § 1129.7 Under Chapter 11, bankruptcy cases follow a "plan,' typically proposed by the debtor, which divides claims against the debtor into separate 'classes' and specifies the treatment each class will receive.
-Generally, a bankruptcy court may confirm a Chapter 11 plan only if each class of creditors affected by the plan consents."7 If creditors do not consent, courts may still confirm the plan-colloquially called a "cramdown" plan-"if the plan does not discriminate unfairly, and is fair and equitable, with respect to each class of claims."8
+RadLAX tells us once and for all that, in Chapter 11 plans of reorganization, debtors cannot stop creditors from credit-bidding.
+But how did we get here?
+The path begins in Chapter 11 of the Bankruptcy Code and specifically in 11 U.S.C. § 1129.
+Under Chapter 11, bankruptcy cases follow a "plan,' typically proposed by the debtor, which divides claims against the debtor into separate 'classes' and specifies the treatment each class will receive.
+Generally, a bankruptcy court may confirm a Chapter 11 plan only if each class of creditors affected by the plan consents."
+If creditors do not consent, courts may still confirm the plan-colloquially called a "cramdown" plan - "if the plan does not discriminate unfairly, and is fair and equitable, with respect to each class of claims."